RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: VT5000 Benchmark

 \textbf{Background factor:} We take two factors related to background into consideration.
 Firstly, it is a big challenge that the temperature or appearance of the background is similar to the salient object.
 Secondly, it is difficult to separate salient objects accurately from cluttered background.

 Considering above-mentioned factors, together with the challenges in existing RGBT SOD datasets~\cite{Wang0MZTL18,abs-1905-06741}, we annotate 11 challenges for testing different algorithms, including big salient object (BSO), small salient object (SSO), multiple salient object (MSO), low illumination (LI), center bias (CB), cross image boundary (CIB), similar appearance (SA), thermal crossover (TC), image clutter (IC), out of focus (OF) and bad weather (BW).
-Descriptions for these challenges are as follows: \textbf{BSO:} size of the object is the ratio of number of pixels in the salient object to sum of all pixels in the image, size of the big salient object is over 0.26. \textbf{SSO:} size of the small salient object is smaller than 0.05. \textbf{LI:} the images are collected in cloudy days or at night. \textbf{MSO:} there are more than one significant object in an image. \textbf{CB:} the salient object is far away from the center of the image. \textbf{CIB:} the salient object crosses the boundaries of image, therefore the image always contains part of the object. \textbf{SA:} the salient object has a similar color to the background surroundings. \textbf{TC:} the salient object has a similar temperature to other objects or its surrounding. \textbf{IC:} the scene around the object is complex or the background is cluttered. \textbf{OF:} the object in the image is out-of-focus, and the whole image is blurred. \textbf{BW:} the images collected in rainy or foggy days.
-In addition, we also label those images with good or bad imaging quality of objects in RGB modality (RGB) or Thermal modality (T) in the dataset for researches in the future.
-Herein, \textbf{RGB:} the objects are not clear in RGB modality, \textbf{T:} the objects are not clear in Thermal infrared modality.
+Descriptions for these challenges are as follows: \textbf{BSO:} size of the object is the ratio of number of pixels in the salient object to sum of all pixels in the image.
+If the ratio is more than 0.26, the object belongs to the big salient object. \textbf{SSO:} size of the object is the ratio of number of pixels in the salient object to sum of all pixels in the image.
+If the ratio is less than 0.05, the object belongs to the small salient object. \textbf{LI:} the images are collected in cloudy days or at night. \textbf{MSO:} there are more than one salient object in an image. \textbf{CB:} the salient object is far away from the center of the image. \textbf{CIB:} the salient object crosses the boundaries of the image, therefore the image always contains part of the object. \textbf{SA:} the salient object has a similar color to the background surroundings. \textbf{TC:} the salient object has a similar temperature to other objects or its surroundings. \textbf{IC:} the scene around the object is complex or the background is cluttered. \textbf{OF:} the object in the image is out-of-focus, and the whole image is blurred. \textbf{BW:} the images collected in rainy days or greasy weather.
+In addition, we also label those images with good or bad imaging quality of objects in RGB modality (RGB) or Thermal modality (T) in the dataset for researches in the future. \textbf{RGB:} the objects are not clear in RGB modality. \textbf{T:} the objects are not clear in Thermal infrared modality.
 We also show the attribute distributions on the VT5000 dataset as shown in Table~\ref{attributes}.
+We use this 2D array to present the number of samples with one or two attributes, as many samples have multiple attributes(challenges).
+For example, the number '371' in the first row and second column represents that there are 371 samples with big salient object(BSO) and center bias(CB) challenges simultaneously.
+There are also a few samples with more than two kinds of challenges, we do not further show them here.